-Imagine this: It’s summer, you’re looking at a whole year of report cards from your son or daughter’s freshman year of high school, and you’re not pleased.
+Imagine this.
+You’re looking at a whole year of report cards from your son or daughter’s freshman year of high school.
+And you’re not pleased.
 What now?

 As families trade the tricky middle school years for high school, new challenges present themselves.
 Teens begin to consider life beyond high school and the prospect of college admissions.
 Parents worry that their kids may step off the academic path.
 Or, perhaps worse, never get on it in the first place.

 Ideally, of course, teens hit the ground running in high school.
-Cecilia Castellano, vice provost for strategic enrollment planning at Bowling Green State University in Northwest Ohio, often tells parents and school staff that it’s important that students make every effort to start out strong in high school.
+Cecilia Castellano, vice provost for strategic enrollment planning at Bowling Green State University in Northwest Ohio, often tells parents that students should make every effort to start out strong.
 “The grades and credits earned during a student’s freshman year will impact the overall academic record and can make it more difficult for a student to overcome a difficult start,” she says.

-However, Castellano is quick to point out that it is quite possible a student may have a rocky first year and make significant improvements during the rest of high school; that could have a positive effect on college admissions.
-“Typically, colleges and universities are looking at the totality of the academic record, and skilled admissions professionals will recognize improvements,” says Castellano.
+However, Castellano is quick to point out that a student can overcome a rocky first year.
+Significant improvements during the rest of high school can have a positive effect on college admissions.
+“Typically, colleges and universities are looking at the totality of the academic record.
+And skilled admissions professionals will recognize improvements,” says Castellano.